Esteph27/Bridal-Union/README.md

 ## REFLECTIONS:

 The current release of Bridal Union is not as it’s tended to be, there are many features which have been left out due to time limitations (which have already been mentioned above).
-I started out this project not fully understanding Django and as a result, I’ve wasted previous development time trying to learn Django and so my approach to designing the back end in particular, I feel has been quite naive in some respects and I certainly over complicated things along the way.
-However this project has been a big learning curve and there are many things that now understanding Django better, I would approach differently, below are a few of those changes:
+I started out this project not fully understanding Django and as a result, I’ve spent vital development time trying to learn Django along the way.
+As a result my approach to designing the back end in particular, I feel has been quite naive in some respects and I certainly over complicated things along the way due to lack of organisation and understanding of logic.
+However this project has been a **big** learning curve and there are many things that now understanding Django better, I would approach differently, below are a few of those changes:

 **App Design:**